 Preparing our gardens for winter

 Our friends at Carolinian Canada recently wrote to us identifying what to do to prepare our gardens for winter.
-Their advice?
+Do you do fall cleanup?
+Here’s their advice.

 Let nature do the work.